ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

-There are several common scenarios for existing NTPv4 deployments: publicly accessible NTP services such as the NTP Pool {{ntppool}} are used to offer clock synchronisation for end users and embedded devices, ISP-provided servers to synchronise devices such as customer-premises equipment where reduced accuracy may be tolerable.
+There are several common scenarios for existing NTPv4 deployments: publicly accessible NTP services such as the NTP Pool {{ntppool}} are used to offer clock synchronisation for end users and embedded devices, ISP-provided servers are used to synchronise devices such as customer-premises equipment where reduced accuracy may be tolerable.
 Depending on the network and path these deployments may be affected by variable latency as well as throttling or blocking by providers.